storyteller/Storyteller/documentation/documentation/getting_started.md

 *.csproj build system.
 </div>

-If your codebase has supports the new dotnet cli, the setup steps are to:
+If your codebase supports the new dotnet cli, the setup steps are to:

 1. Create a new **console application** project for the Storyteller specifications in your solution
 1. Install the `Storyteller` Nuget as a dependency